ian-morri/ian-morri.github.io/_posts/2026-03-10-gen-ai-sql-agent-bot.md

 tags: [GenAI, SQL, Agents, Python, LangChain, PostgreSQL]
 ---

-In this project, we built a practical **SQL AI Agent** for our grocery retail client, capable of taking natural-language questions and turning them into accurate PostgreSQL queries against their database.
+In this project, we built a practical **SQL AI Agent** for our grocery retail client, capable of taking natural-language questions and generating accurate PostgreSQL queries against their database.

-The agent can; interpret the user's intent, plan how to answer it using SQL, write an appropriate query, execute that query on the database, and return a clear natural-language answer
+The agent can interpret the user's intent, plan how to answer it using SQL, write an appropriate query, execute that query on the database, and return a clear natural-language answer

 We achieve this by combining: